Holgate Road carriage works, York: Post-privatisation (1989–)

 In 1995 ABB announced that the factory would close due to lack of orders; the cause was widely recognised as being due to a gap in train orders caused by uncertainties following the privatisation of British Rail: Union officials, ABB management, and Conservative and Labour members of parliament all expressed similar views on the cause of the closure.
 The carriage works closed in 1996 with 750 redundancies; ABB blamed the closure on the privatisation of British Rail, stating that the privatisation had delayed orders, causing a gap in the company's order books.
-It also made Class 165 and Class 166 diesel trains.

 Wagon manufacturer Thrall (USA) reopened the plant as wagon works in 1997, having obtained about a £200 million order from EWS for 2,500 wagons.
 First production was the BYA type covered steel coil carriers.
 The first wagon was formally presented in July 1998.
 Nearly half of the order was for 1145 HTA coal hoppers.
 Other wagon types produced included 300 MBA 'monster box', 260 BYA (covered steel coil), 100+400+300 FAA; FCA and FKA container flat wagons, and 60 BRA steel wagons.
 Prototype MRA ballast wagons were also manufactured for Railtrack at the site c.
 2000.

 No further orders were received, and in 2002 the factory was closed by Thrall successor Trinity Industries with 260 redundancies.

 Network Rail acquired the main building in 2009 for storage and maintenance of Rail Head Treatment Train wagons.

 Legacy

 Asbestos contamination

-Asbestos was used in rolling stock manufacture as thermal, and sound insulation; in carriages asbestos would be applied between inner and outer bodywork layers as well as in flooring and radiator insulation.
+Asbestos was used in rolling stock manufacture as thermal and sound insulation.
+In carriages, asbestos would be applied between inner and outer bodywork layers as well as in flooring and radiator insulation.
 After the beginning of the British Rail Modernisation Plan in the 1950s blue asbestos came into increasing use, until its health dangers were recognised.

 In 1975 an inquest into the death of former railway worker Frank Summers recorded that he had died from an industrial disease; he had previously been employed in asbestos spraying at York Carriage works.
 At the inquest it was claimed that the use of asbestos at the works ended in 1964; initially the dangers of asbestos were not known and employees worked without facemasks or other protection; workers continued to be exposed to asbestos into the 1970s, relatives of workers also developed asbestos related diseases through contact with dust on workers' clothing.

 The Holgate Road site was still contaminated with asbestos in some areas in the 1990s.
-By 2012 it was estimated that over 140 workers had died as a result of exposure to asbestos.
+By 2012 it was estimated that over 141 workers had died as a result of exposure to asbestos.